Skip to main content

 • sparse data problem: with more context, you need exponentially more training data

-Your trigram model shows why longer context helps—“see spot” predicts either run or jump, while just “spot” in a bigram model could be followed by many different words.
-This is why modern LLMs can maintain coherent conversations over many exchanges—they consider much more context than just the last word or two.
+Your trigram model shows why longer context helps---“see spot” predicts either run or jump, while just “spot” in a bigram model could be followed by many different words.
+This is why modern LLMs can maintain coherent conversations over many exchanges---they consider much more context than just the last word or two.

-#Comparison to grid method
+Comparison to grid method

-This bucket method and the grid method produce equivalent models:
+The cutouts spread and the grid method produce equivalent models:

 • both capture the same “what follows these two words” relationships